 During our recent visit, I asked them if they would share their secret to a happy marriage.
 They looked at each other and laughed.

 “I suppose it’s a lot like a prescription,” Henry began.
 “It changes for what ails you.
 Sometimes, it’s an equal dose of tenacity and patience.
 Other times, it’s simply being there, supporting each other when life throws you a curve ball.
-If there’s anything we’ve learned about having a successful marriage, it’s simply deciding—each day when you wake up—that there’s no other person you’d rather be with.
+If there’s anything we’ve learned about having a successful marriage, it’s simply deciding—each day when you wake up—there’s no other person you’d rather be with.
 You commit to each other because you know how important your relationship is, and how much better your life is because of it.”

 We continued to chat for another hour, with Henry and Alice recalling memories of their first real vacation together, the births of their two children, and the time they were pulling a travel trailer cross-country and Henry drove away from a gas station with Alice still inside the Texaco rest room. (“I really thought she was in the trailer,” he said.
 “I never saw her get out.”)